 On 8 December 1864 Boole died prematurely at his home in Ballintemple, Co.
 Cork aged only 49.
 Hhe died of an attack of fever, ending in effusion on the lungs.
 He is buried in Blackrock, a suburb of Cork.

-The George Boole ancillary collection is listed in date order.
-It includes original letters written by and to George Boole.
+The George Boole ancillary collection is listed in order of acquisition.
+It includes a file on plans by the Royal Irish Academy, Dublin, to commemorate the 100 year anniversary of the publication of Boole’s The Laws of Thought (published in 1854), and original letters written by and to George Boole.
 For some descriptions you will notice 'see also' reference numbers - this refers to related material in either The Papers of George Boole (BP/1) or this ancillary collection.

 An Investigation into the laws of thought: on which are founded the mathematical theories of logic and probabilities by George Boole, (1854), Special Collections, UCC Library.
 A turning the pages editions of The Laws of Though are available here.
 This was created during George Boole 200*.